Teen On Electronic Monitoring Carjacked Lyft SUV At Gunpoint, Drove Miles To Shoot, Kill 15-Year-Old Michael Brown, Prosecutors Say

 A few blocks away at 205 S. Kildare Ave., Anthony Brown pulled a gun and held it to the Lyft driver’s head.
 He ordered the Lyft driver to get out of the car and to leave his two cellphones and wallet behind, prosecutors said.

-Anthony Brown drove off in the Lyft car, and the route he took was detected by his electronic monitoring device, prosecutors said.
+Anthony Brown drove off in the Lyft car, and his every move was detected by his electronic monitoring device, prosecutors said.

 GPS data from the device showed Anthony Brown arrived at 3352 S. Prairie Ave. in the carjacked Lyft car at 3:13 p.m.
 Two minutes later, Michael Brown was walking home from school northward on the same block, and Anthony Brown – who had been driving south – turned around to catch up to him, prosecutors said.